cortexproject/cortex/docs/architecture.md

 #### Caching

 The query frontend supports caching query results and reuses them on subsequent queries.
 If the cached results are incomplete, the query frontend calculates the required subqueries and executes them in parallel on downstream queriers.
 The query frontend can optionally align queries with their step parameter to improve the cacheability of the query results.
 The result cache is compatible with any cortex caching backend (currently memcached, redis, and an in-memory cache).

+### Query Scheduler

+Query Scheduler is an **optional** service that moves the internal queue from query frontend into separate component.
+This enables independent scaling of query frontends and number of queues (query scheduler).

+In order to use query scheduler, both query frontend and queriers must be configured with query scheduler address (using `-frontend.scheduler-address` and `-querier.scheduler-address` options respectively).

+Flow of the query in the system changes when using query scheduler:

+1) Query is received by query frontend, which can optionally split it or serve from the cache.
+2) Query frontend forwards the query to random query scheduler process.
+3) Query scheduler stores the query into in-memory queue, where it waits for some querier to pick it up.
+3) Querier picks up the query, and executes it.
+4) Querier sends result back to query-frontend, which then forwards it to the client.

+Query schedulers are **stateless**.
+It is recommended to run two replicas to make sure queries can still be serviced while one replica is restarting.

 ### Ruler